kingsdigitallab/african-rock-art/_coll_thematic/the-domesticated-horse.md

         updated_at: !ruby/object:DateTime 2015-11-26 17:51:43.501000000 Z
       title: RRM12824
       description:
-      url: "//images.contentful.com/xt8ne4gbbocd/5MaSKooQvYssI4us8G0MyO/8c3a7c2d372f2c48a868d60201909932/RRM12824.jpg"
+      url: "//images.ctfassets.net/xt8ne4gbbocd/5MaSKooQvYssI4us8G0MyO/8c3a7c2d372f2c48a868d60201909932/RRM12824.jpg"
-    caption: Fig. 8.
-19th-century Moroccan stirrups with typical curved base of the type possibly visible in the image above.
-British Museum RRM12824 © Trustees of the British Museum
+    caption: 19th-century Moroccan stirrups with typical curved base of the type possibly visible in the image above.
+1939,0311.7-8 © Trustees of the British Museum
     col_link: http://www.britishmuseum.org/research/collection_online/collection_object_details.aspx?objectId=217451&partId=1&page=1
   - sys:
       id: 6mNtqnqaEE2geSkU0IiYYe
       created_at: !ruby/object:DateTime 2015-11-26 18:03:32.195000000 Z
-      updated_at: !ruby/object:DateTime 2015-11-26 18:03:32.195000000 Z
+      updated_at: !ruby/object:DateTime 2018-05-16 11:29:50.228000000 Z
       content_type_id: chapter
     title_internal: 'Thematic: horse, chapter 8'
     body: 'Another intriguing possibility is that of gaining clues on the origins of modern horse breeds from rock art, in particular the ancient Barb breed native to the Maghreb, where it is still bred.
-Ancient Mesopotamian horses were generally depicted as heavily-built, and It has been suggested that the basic type for the delicate Arabian horse, with its dished (concave) facial profile and high-set tail, may have been developed in north-east Africa prior to its subsequent appearance and cultivation in Arabia, and that these features may be observed in Ancient
+Ancient Mesopotamian horses were generally depicted as heavily-built, and it has been suggested that the basic type for the delicate Arabian horse, with its dished (concave) facial profile and high-set tail, may have been developed in north-east Africa prior to its subsequent appearance and cultivation in Arabia, and that these features may be observed in Ancient